Study: Sundowning may be biological symptom of dementia

 Some of the elderly animals were genetically engineered to have a dementia-like disease, and their levels of anxiety were found to be higher than healthy older mice.
 The researchers believe that sundowning is not a result of frustration, but a biologically-based symptom of aging and dementia.

-Personal emergency response systems may help to alleviate some of the anxiety that some individuals who have been diagnosed with dementia may feel.
+Medical alert systems may help to alleviate some of the anxiety that some individuals who have been diagnosed with dementia may feel.
 Medical alert systems can provide a feeling of security, letting elderly people know that help can be reached if they fall or are otherwise injured.